2021 Ford Mustang Mach 1 Revealed With Shelby Parts, Bullitt Power

 The iconic Mustang will return to dealerships next spring.

 2004 was the last time a Mach 1 badge graced the fenders of a new Ford Mustang.
-Spanning just two years, the 2003-2004 Ford Mustang Mach 1 was a throwback to the iconic pony that launched in the late 1960s.
+Spanning just two years, the 2003 and 2004 Ford Mustang Mach 1 was a throwback to the iconic pony that launched in the late 1960s.
 Now, the supersonic ‘Stang returns for a limited run, and it's bringing a bit of Shelby DNA with a tweaked 5.0-liter V8 under its striped hood.

 Obviously, Ford is tapping into some nostalgia with the design.
 The graphics and stripes are very much a callback to the original 1969 model, as are the round inlets in the grille.
 Back in the day you would find a set of lights in there, but for the 2021 Mach 1, they are functional air scoops.

-Yes, that means there's no Shaker hood this time around, but during a special Mach 1 preview event, Ford reminded us that not all Mach 1's had Shakers and for this new model, the existing Coyote intake supplies plenty of air.
+Yes, that means there's no Shaker hood this time around, but during a special Mach 1 preview event, Ford reminded us that not all Mach 1's had Shakers and for this new model, an open airbox and those trick inlets supply plenty of air.

+"When you weigh the track desire for lift balance, putting a hood scoop on – and the minimal impact you’d get by running the air from there to the front corner – you get better air pulling from the front with an open air box.
+And you don’t get any of the downside from a lift perspective," Mustang Chief Engineer Carl Widmann said.
+"For track performance, that was core to what we wanted to do.
+It was a decision early on."

 The Ford reps on hand also divulged other details on the new model – full info comes later but we have enough now to thoroughly whet our appetite.

 Performance-wise, we're told the 5.0-liter V8 develops a Bullitt-matching 480 horsepower (358 kilowatts).
 Unlike the Bullitt, however, you’ll be able to get the Mach 1 with a 10-speed automatic transmission.
-A new rev-matching Tremec six-speed manual will also be offered, built with gearing that matches the Shelby GT350.
+A new rev-matching Tremec six-speed manual will also be offered, built with gearing that matches the Shelby GT350 (you can disable the rev matching, if you prefer to heel-toe yourself).
 Speaking of Shelby, heat exchangers come from the GT350 and rear-axle coolers are sourced from the GT500.
 Front and rear subframes are Shelby spec; the rear valence is pure GT500, as are the massive 4.5-inch exhaust tips out the back.
 The suspension is upgraded, but to what level is still under wraps.

 Motor1.com Car Buying Service